By Steven Shaw

 Music is one of God’s greatest gifts to us.
 And I take musical worship very seriously.
 Ever since I was given the wonderful honor of leading at my church, I’ve taken the task with fear and praise of God.
 I think of the song choices as a sermon.
 I carefully pick each song, each week, to match what the sermon topic is about.
 To leave all of us with biblical truths we can sing all week/all our lives.
 I’m not leading to perform.
 I am there to lead you into an expression of praise to our God in heaven as well as edification for one other through our expression.
 I want you to know and memorize scripture truths through music.
 I write, rewrite and sing nothing but bible centered songs, and the best way to remember these truths is through song.
-As a music leader for church, I have a responsibility to deliver God’s message through music.
-Not focusing so much on “our” experience, but giving people the bible truths to sing all week.
+As a music leader for the church, I have a responsibility to deliver God’s message through music.
+Not focusing so much on “our” experience, but giving people the Bible truths to sing all week.
 Musical worship should be an emotional outpouring as well, but that is not how or why we come to God in praise.

 Singing in the church:

 When we all come together to sing to God we are following after 1000’s of years of fellow believers.
 In the Old Testament, God’s people came where God set His name and they brought sacrifices.
 They came to give praise and show their dependence on a God that is good to them.
 We need to come together each week with even more praise and worship because of the promises we have through Christ.
-Not being swept away by an emotional experience, but a whole hearted love, respect, fear and trembling before a loving and merciful God.
+Not being swept away by an emotional experience, but a wholehearted love, respect, fear and trembling before a loving and merciful God.
 We don’t come to God bringing physical offerings but we lay down our lives at the foot of the Cross and say thank you.
-WE are now the place where God has set His name.
+We are now the place where God has set His name.
 Our lives are the sacrifice we offer.
 Therefore, everything we do is an offering of worship.
-Hopefully your worship experience is not just on a sunday morning and not just by singing.
-Our entire life is worship to Christ.
+Hopefully, your worship experience is not just on a Sunday morning and not just by singing.
+Our entire life is worship of Christ.
 The songs we sing at church proclaim the attributes, character, and ways of the God who saved us.

 -Mark Dever and Paul Alexander give this advice to pastors: